RESEARCH PAPERS

 Retail Option Traders and the Implied Volatility Surface (with Clifton Green, Brian Roseman, and Yanbin Wu)

-Abstract: Retail investors dominate option trading in recent years.
-Individuals are net purchasers of options, particularly call, short-dated, and out-of-the-money options, although they tend to write long-dated puts.
-Retail brokerage outages are associated with reduced implied volatility overall, and the effect is stronger for options purchased by retail investors.
+Abstract: Retail option traders are typically net purchasers of short-dated options, especially out-of-the money contracts, whereas they frequently sell long-dated options.
+Using retail brokerage platform outages as shocks to trading, we find that outages are associated with commensurate demand shocks to implied volatility.
+Outages produce lower implied volatility on average, with stronger reductions for options that tend to be purchased by retail investors.
 In contrast, implied volatility increases for long-dated options during outages, consistent with reduced retail writing activity.
-The findings highlight the importance of retail demand pressure on the implied volatility surface and suggest that retail trading can have important effects on the implied volatility term structure, moneyness curve, and call-put spread.
+The findings suggest that retail demand pressure can have important effects on the implied volatility term structure, moneyness curve, and call-put spread.

 The Cost of Equity: Evidence from Investment Banking Valuations (with Feng Guo, Tingting Liu, and Danni Tu)